rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

   * Ynaos odé-fáv kéosöf -> passive voice, "the insect is being eaten by the bird"
 * In general, the active voice is preferred.

+rUmI verbs can optionally take on a **inchoative aspect** to indicate that an action has begun/is heading toward a a result.
+This can be achieved by appending "t-" to the verb stem.
+Some examples:
+* ev (to move) vs. tev (to begin to move)
+* sev (to send) vs. tsev (to strive to send)
+* âv (to unite) vs. tâv (to begin to unite)

+Some verbs are inchoative by default and do not need to be further marked.
+These include:
+* ctáv (to remain)
+* túv (to strive toward).
+In fact, all inchoative constuctions can be replaced by "túv ___":
+   * tsev and túv sev are the same

  ## Statives (cUI)

 Statives are a part of speech unique to rUmI.
 They are used to describe existences, similar to the verb "is" in English or "lon" in toki pona.
 They function similar to nouns and verbs though importantly, statives **do not follow noun and verb declination and conjugation rules**.
 All statives end with the element "-c".
 They can be divided into three categories - base, inchoative and synthetic statives.